richcsst/Graphics-Framebuffer/MANUAL.md

 );
 ```

    *\* This is not affected by the Acceleration setting.*

 ## cubic\_bezier

-*DISCONTINUED, use 'bezier' instead (now just an alias to 'bezier')* *
+   *DISCONTINUED, use 'bezier' instead (now just an alias to 'bezier').*

 ## draw\_arc

    Draws an arc/pie/poly arc of a circle at point x,y.

 ```perl
 # x             = x of center of circle